David-Lor/RDR2-SimpleGangWar/README.md

 - `Weapons`: list of ped weapons, each ped receiving one random weapon from the list ([Reference](https://github.com/Saltyq/ScriptHookRDR2DotNet/blob/2d3fbb501bc138554fd42aca9e12aba4c763f0f9/source/scripting_v3/RDR2/Weapons/Weapon.cs#L103))
   (Optional; if not set, peds on the team will use their in-game default weapons, and no other weapons are given)
 - `Health`: health for peds on the team (Optional; if not set or zero, health for peds will not be changed)
-- `Accuracy`: accuracy for peds on the team (Optional; if not set or zero, accuracy for peds will not be changed)
+- `Accuracy`: accuracy for peds on the team (Optional; if not set, accuracy for peds will not be changed)
+- `CombatMovement`: how the peds will move through the battlefield.
+This can be used to make one team defend its spawnpoint, while the other team tries to attack it.
+One of following:
+    - `none`: do not change CombatMovement of team peds (default setting)
+	- `stationary`: not move at all
+	- `defensive`: stay near the spawnpoint and take cover
+	- `offensive`: focus on attacking the enemy team
+	- `suicidal`: more aggresive attack
 - `MaxPeds`: maximum alive peds on the team (Pseudo-Optional; if not set, the MaxPedsPerTeam setting will be used)

 ### SETTINGS